near/community/meetings/chain-wg.md

 * Network
 * Cryptographic primitives

+## 12.08.2020

+Michael: fix performance issues when found during sharded network investigation.
+Check header signature only once; only apply blocks when it has all chunks

+Piotr: Adding performance metrics: see how much resource each actor uses by adding wrappers on top of actor.
+Currently measure only cpu usage.
+Going to print from one thread vs. every thread.
+Working on improving memory investigation tools.
+Going to investigate why we have more futures every day.
+Change info logging to print number of blocks that need to be downloaded.

+Misha: Opened PR for approvals change; found weird bug in header sync/state sync; investigate node hanging.
+Looking into lock contention on view cache in trie.
+Seems like we can fix the lock issue by ignoring invalidated view cache since view client can fail safely.

 ## 12.01.2020

 Michael: Didn't find anything wrong with routed messages.
 Sometimes response is dropped.
 PR for re-enabling seals